Thewbi/cpp_compiler/doc/preprocessor.md

 ```

 the line = { 2164, 0, 4200, 0, 15160, 0, 1600, 0, 2160, 0, 32325, 0,

+Q: Is this line parsed at all?
+There is no #define, we do not need to parse it!
+A: Yes, we need to parse the line since it might contain defines that need to be matched and replaced!

 is parsed into the asymetrical AST because there is not closing } bracket!
 Asymetrical AST may exist!